telerik/ajax-docs/controls/button/functionality/single-click-button.md

 The single click button (**Figure 1**) is used to avoid multiple postbacks/callbacks to the server.
 This feature is useful in database and/or e-mail send scenarios when the developer should prevent submitting of identical content multiple times to the server.

+>note The single click functionality is available only for buttons that make postbacks.
+For example the functionality is not available for the LinkButton because it acts as an anchor element.

 >caption Figure 1: RadButton with SingeClick functionality before and after click.

 ![button-single-click](images/button-single-click.png)